RGB-Tools/RGB-Documentation/state-transitions.md

 ![](/img/assignment-reveal-conceal.png)

 As the concealment methodology of each constructs can vary, we will discuss the respective forms for each construct when needed.
+As a final remark of this paragraph, per RGB consensus rules **the `OpId` of the state transition is always calculated from the concealed data**

 ##### Seal Definition